 The proposed scenario handles the streaming of produced multi-view content that provides experiences beyond what is achievable with 2D content.
 The scenario allows to evaluate the streaming of high-quality, professionally captured and produced multi-view video content.

-Multi-view content may be in the form of volumetric video, which is a frame-based immersive experience whereby each frame represents a volumetric region in 3D space in which any point is either non-occupied or having a color that may depend on the viewing direction.
-Volumetric video has the potential to provide an immersive and interactive experience for use cases in diverse domains such as e.g. education, entertainment, and industrial monitoring.
+Multi-view video content is a frame-based immersive experience whereby each frame of the video represents a still that can be viewed from any perspective within a viewing space that is informed by the camera positions.
+Immersive video has the potential to provide an immersive and interactive experience for use cases in diverse domains such as e.g. education, entertainment, and industrial monitoring.
 Streaming of volumetric video has been previously considered in 3GPP for some use cases described in TR 26.928 [R1] and TR 26.998 [R2].

 This scenario is based on the multi-view video representation formats that is defined in clause 4.3.4.
 Capturing setups and production software are available as described in the related representation format definitions.
 Contribution, compression and storage formats for multi-view video are available, see clause 7.x.3.
 It is expected that segmented media delivery will be used based on DASH and ISOBMFF.
 Carriage of coded media using ISOBMFF has been specified for MIV in [R4].
 Hardware video decoder capabilities can be used for all pixel data.
 Rendering and display systems for multi-view video are described in clause 4.3.4.3.